rajtastic/dmp_maxymiser_service/readme.md

 Change the endpoints as per the screenshot.

+> Leave "DB_DOMAIN" as default
-> Note : If you have an endpoint to send logging requests to then you can keep an eye on what the server is doing - useful for testing
+> Change "LOG_SERVER_STATUS" and "LOG_ENDPOINT" as per above if you have an endpoint to send logging requests to then you can keep an eye on what the server is doing - useful for testing